 The caramelized onion rings can be made in the pan alongside the burgers - so easy to make, just remove the skin from an onion and slice thinly into rounds, just place on the pan with spray oil and fry until lovely and caramelized on each side.

-These Mexican Burgers are perfect finished off with some freshly mashed avocado, it's really not as bad as you thing syn wise.
-Check out my Avocados on Slimming World to find out more.
+These Mexican Burgers are perfect finished off with some freshly mashed avocado.
+Check out my Avocados on Slimming Eats to find out more.

-If you want to save some syns, try my pea guacamole - it's really yummy.
+If you want to save some calories, try my pea guacamole - it's really yummy.

 I prefer to just keep the avocado how it is, with a just a little bit of salt, but if you like more heat and want more of a guacmole.
 Then add some lime juice, chopped cilantro (coriander), 1 crushed garlic clove and a pinch of cayenne (more or less depending on how hot you like it).

-HOW CAN I ADD A ⅓ SPEED FOODS TO THESE MEXICAN BURGERS?
+HOW CAN I ADD A ⅓ VEG TO THESE MEXICAN BURGERS?

 WHAT KITCHEN ITEMS DO I NEED TO MAKE THESE MEXICAN BURGERS?